WHERE’S THE PROTEIN?

 What We’re Actually Refusing to Serve

-The food industry spent billions engineering products to override your natural preferences.
+Additionally, the food industry spent billions engineering products to override your natural preferences.
 Reclaiming your palate isn’t instant, but it’s worth it.
 Real flavor doesn’t shout—it speaks.
 And once you relearn how to listen, you’ll wonder how you ever settled for the noise.

 Our Approach: Culinary, Not Chemical